Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Introduction

 \subsubsection{Non-Euclidean structure of sEMG}

-CNNs are primarily designed for computer vision tasks that assume the input data to be stationary, translation invariant, translation equivariant and stable with respect to local deformations\cite{ju2022tensor}, properties that can be verified for data with a Euclidean structure.
+CNNs are primarily designed for computer vision tasks that assume the input data to be stationary, translation invariant, translation equivariant and stable with respect to local deformations \cite{ju2022tensor}, properties that can be verified for data with a Euclidean structure.
 The same applies for LSTM architectures.
-However, the sEMG signal, generated as a weighted summation of MUAPs, may not conform to this geometry \cite{gowda2024topology} because of the underlying data generating process.
+However, the sEMG signal, generated as a weighted summation of MUAPs, may not conform to this geometry \cite{gowda2024topology}.
 Thus, neural networks built for the Euclidean space can fall short of adequately capturing the relevant information in sEMG.
-While graph neural network-based approaches \cite{massa2023explainable,lee2023stretchable} address this challenge, the design of the graph, specifically the edge weights, is not straightforward, and the evaluation of these methods is performed on limited number of gestures \cite{lee2023stretchable}.
-Moreover, such non-Euclidean graph neural networks for gesture classification are relatively new and not fully explored in the literature.
+Graph neural networks (GNNs) have been used as alternatives to Euclidean approaches \cite{massa2023explainable,lee2023stretchable}.
+For instance, \cite{massa2023explainable} used a GNN on high-density sEMG electrode arrays for decoding fine finger gestures and reported superior classification accuracy than conventional handcrafted algorithms.
+While GNN-based approaches \cite{massa2023explainable,lee2023stretchable} address the non-Euclidean structure of data, they have been evaluated on limited number of gestures \cite{lee2023stretchable}.
+Further, the design of the graph, specifically the edge weights, which highly affect the feature extraction and classification, is not straightforward for gesture recognition task.